 GeneCards Summary for ATP6V1B2 Gene

 ATP6V1B2 (ATPase H+ Transporting V1 Subunit B2) is a Protein Coding gene.
 Diseases associated with ATP6V1B2 include Deafness, Congenital, With Onychodystrophy, Autosomal Dominant and Zimmermann-Laband Syndrome 2.
-Among its related pathways are Rheumatoid arthritis and Insulin receptor recycling.
+Among its related pathways are Innate Immune System and Synaptic vesicle cycle.
 Gene Ontology (GO) annotations related to this gene include proton transmembrane transporter activity.
 An important paralog of this gene is ATP6V1B1.

 UniProtKB/Swiss-Prot for ATP6V1B2 Gene

 Non-catalytic subunit of the peripheral V1 complex of vacuolar ATPase.
 V-ATPase is responsible for acidifying a variety of intracellular compartments in eukaryotic cells.

 H+-ATPase (also known as vacuolar ATPase, V-ATPase) is a enzyme transporter that functions to acidify intracellular compartments in eukaryotic cells.
 It is ubiquitously expressed and is present in endomembrane organelles such as vacuoles, lysosomes and endosomes.